Weekly Adult Learning Groups

 Sunday Morning Seminar

-If you have fallen lately or fear falling, then Tai Chi for Balance is for you.
+Whether you are in perfect shape or if you have concerns about your balance and fear falling, Tai Chi for Balance is for you.
 Come join us on Tuesday mornings for 45 minutes of easy, relaxed moves that will strengthen stability, balance, agility and health, as well as, provide a calming meditative experience during these stressful times.
 The easy-to-learn movements are taught with mindful attention in a supportive and fun atmosphere.
 Beginning and experienced students are all welcome to participate.
 The instructors are Sally Kriska and Diane Sturges, both certified in Tai Chi for Balance, levels 1, 2, and 3, Guang Ping Yang style.
 There is no fee and registration is at the class.

 Tuesdays, 10 – 11:30 am